liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 If you want Tomcat to manage your data source, follow these steps:

 1. Make sure your database server is installed and working.
-If it's installed on a different machine, make sure your @product@ machine can access it.
+If it's installed on a different machine, make sure your @sharepoint@ machine can access it.

 2. Open `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` and add your data source as a `Resource` in your web application `Context`: